 A dedicated educator, Adrienne teaches privately - flute and piano - to students of diverse musical backgrounds and ages.
 There is no greater joy to her than to simultaneously foster a life long love of learning and appreciation for music.
-She is also a Suzuki Instructor of Flute at the John J Cali School of Music Extension School where she also serves as Chamber Music Coordinator.
+She is also a Suzuki Instructor of Flute at the John J. Cali School of Music Extension School where she further serves as Chamber Music Coordinator.
+She is also a Teaching Artist in the RAMP Program through the New Jersey Performing Arts Center.
+Starting in the Fall of 2019, Adrienne will matriculate at Rutgers University to pursue a Doctorate in Musical Arts as the class of 2022.

 "Art is what remains of our dreams, fulfilled or unfulfilled, when we wake.
 My purpose is to serve as its outlet."